SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Sample Data](images/sampledata.jpg)

-That means if your don't have a folder **test/data** with sample data, go back to Cline and let's generate some sample data.
+That means if you don't have a folder **test/data** with sample data, go back to Cline and let's generate some sample data.

 ```
 Add some meaningful sample data to the application for incidents and conversation logs.
-If you already have sample data in db/data move them to test/data
+If you already have sample data in db/data move them to test/data.
+Don't run a preview.
 ```

+Accept the proposal and file generation from the AI Agent.
+Afterwards verify that you have csv files in the test/data folder.

 **1.2.5 Add some logic to the service with the AI Agent**

 We want to extend the application with some backend logic.
+If the title of an incidents contains th word urgent, the backend should automatically update the urgency field to high.
+In addition if an incident is already closed, it cannot be modified anymore.

-We will use the AI agent again for that.
+We will use the AI agent again for that again.

 Please execute the following prompt:

 ```